Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Monarch

 The small Monarch is the third paddle steamer of this name, following two owned by Cosens & Co.
 She was designed and built by her owner, Brian Waters, and is named after the first Monarch.
 In 2004 she operated on the Stour River Bus service in Kent with the Lady Jane.
 Monarch (3) carries twelve passengers with seating space on deck and also in a comfortable saloon aft.
 She has taken almost 20 years to build, entering commercial service in 2004, running charters and some public sailings from Sandwich.
 Two friends and myself chartered the Monarch (3) on 30th October 2004, to celebrate our 50th birthdays.
 Pictures from this charter.
 This was an extremely successful event, and the charter of Monarch (3) for small parties (maximum 12 passengers) is strongly recommended.
 For 2005 operations shifted to Grove Ferry (9 miles upstream).
-For bookings and information: www.leisuresteam.co.uk.
+In 2008 she relocated to the Isle of Wight and in 2010 to to the River Tamar in Cornwall.

 More images of Monarch